jacobkhohayting/jakhocobting/handoutsandpapers.md

 - 6th in HMMT Geometry
 - 6th in CMIMC Geometry

 And so, with all this experience, I wanted to share the things I've learned.
 As one can probably tell, I was big on geometry, but I also became interested in other topics too.
 In fact, it feels very hard to distinguish which subject I like and hate the most.
-Nonetheless, some of these handouts have been used somewhere while others haven't.
+And so, these handouts will be on a wide variety of topics!
+In addition, some of these handouts have been used while others haven't.
 One day, though, I hope all will be used.

 On the other hand, the papers were developed during my summers at HCSSiM and PROMYS, and are more formal pieces of writing.
 I recommend checking out some of my videos, which were inspired by the famous 3Blue1Brown.
 Those videos will go into the papers, but in a fun and interactive format!